 Empowering Estimations with Digital Takeoff Tools

-Embracing digital takeoff tools can be a total game-changer for creating accurate quantity takeoffs rapidly.
+Embracing digital takeoff tools can be a total game-changer for rapidly creating accurate quantity takeoffs.
 By uploading PDF plans or BIM models into estimating software, contractors can swiftly extract materials by type or assemble cost-driven estimates by spec section.
-This eliminates the need for manual counting, scaling, and calculations which are tedious and prone to human error.
+This eliminates the need for manual counting, scaling and calculations, which are tedious and prone to human error.

 Digital takeoffs also allow easy modification if plans change.
 The right takeoff tool, combined with a contractor’s material knowledge, can empower precise material quantities for bids in a fraction of the time.